 I’ll be honest here, I was tempted to pick the Explore Air 2 as the winner here based solely on the color selection.
 But the basic design of the machine, beneath the colors, is more attractive as well.
 I also sorely miss having the material dial on the Maker, though the additional storage and iPad perch it has instead is quite nifty.

-Final Verdict: the versatile and powerful Cricut Maker!
+Final Verdict for Cricut Maker vs Explore Air 2: the versatile and powerful Cricut Maker!

 The Cricut Maker vastly outpowers the Explore Air 2 with the Adaptive Tool system.
 It is the better machine for fabric projects, 3d paper crafts, and for makers craving versatility out of their cutter.